Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

 ## iOS Xcode Updates
 There are some differences between a default Xcode project and the project requirements for an app running the Bluedot Point SDK.
 In summary:
 - The Bluedot Point SDK does not enforce Bit Code.
-- The minimum supported version of iOS for Cordova is 6.0 but the Bluedot Point SDK supports 7.0 and above.
+- The minimum supported version of iOS for Cordova and Bluedot Point SDK is 8.0 and above.
 - There are required UIApplication delegate methods that are not implemented in the default Cordova app delegate that are required by the Bluedot Point SDK.

 ### Updating the Xcode Project
 #### In the Xcode Project
 - Use of BitCode must be set to **NO** in **Build Settings**.
-- Minimum supported iOS version should be set to **7.0** in **General**.
+- Minimum supported iOS version should be set to **8.0** in **General**.

+#### In the info.plist file
+- Locate the app's info.plist file in the Supporting Files folder of the Xcode project.
+- Click on the '+' symbol to create another new row.
+- Enter NSLocationAlwaysAndWhenInUseUsageDescription as the key, and select the type of String.
+Enter a usage description that denotes the use of location services by your app.
+For example, Your location is used by the app to get you deals closer to you while in use or in the background.
+This key is mandatory to support devices running iOS 11 and above.
+- Click on the '+' symbol to create another new row.
+- Enter NSLocationWhenInUseUsageDescription as the key, and select the type of String.
+Enter a usage description that denotes the use of location services by your app.
+For example, Your location is used by the app to get you deals closer to you while in use.
+This key is mandatory to support devices running iOS 11 and above.

 #### In the AppDelegate.m file
 The following methods must be added to the app delegate should they not already be there: